uber/mockolo/README.md

 # Welcome to Mockolo

-**Mockolo** is a mock generator for Swift.
+**Mockolo** is an efficient mock generator for Swift.
 Swift doesn't provide mocking support, and Mockolo provides a fast and easy way to autogenerate mock objects that can be tested in your code.
-One of the main objectives of Mockolo is performance.
-Unlike other frameworks, Mockolo provides highly performant and scalable generation of mocks via a lightweight commandline tool, so it can  run as part of a linter or during a build if one chose to do so.
-Try Mockolo and enhance your project's test coverage in an efficient, performant way.
+One of the main objectives of Mockolo is fast performance.
+Unlike other frameworks, Mockolo provides highly performant and scalable generation of mocks via a lightweight commandline tool, so it can  run as part of a linter or a build if one chooses to do so.
+Try Mockolo and enhance your project's test coverage in an effective, performant way.

+## Motivation
+One of the main objectives of this project is high performance.
+There aren't many 3rd party tools that perform fast on a large codebase containing, for example, over 2M LoC or over 10K protocols.
+They take several hours and even with caching enabled take several minutes.
+Mockolo was built to make highly performant generation of mocks possible (in the magnitude of seconds) on such large codebase.
+It uses a minimal set of frameworks necessary (mentioned in the Used libraries section) to keep the code lean and efficient.

 ## Disclaimer